Snoring loudly could be an indication of sleep apnea, a disorder in which breathing stops and starts repeatedly during sleep.

 In some cases, self-care might be a way for you to deal with obstructive sleep apnea and possibly central sleep apnea.
 Try these tips:

-If you or your partner suspects that you have sleep apnea, contact your primary care doctor.
+If you or your partner suspects that you have sleep apnea, contact your primary care provider.
 In some cases, you might be referred immediately to a sleep specialist.

 Here's some information to help you get ready for your appointment.